wgseligman/GramsSim/README.md

     conda activate /nevis/amsterdam/share/seligman/conda/grams

     # Create a separate build/work directory.
 This directory should
-    # not be the GramsG4 directory or a sub-directory of it.
+    # not be the GramsSim directory or a sub-directory of it.
 This
     # only has to be done once.
     cd $GSDIR
     mkdir GramsSim-work